kubernetes/website/docs/admin/multi-cluster.md

 have clusters in different regions to be nearer to your users, and to tolerate failures and/or invasive maintenance.
 This document describes some of the issues to consider when making a decision about doing so.

-If you decide to have multiple clusters, kubernetes provides a way to [federate them](/docs/admin/federation/)
+If you decide to have multiple clusters, Kubernetes provides a way to [federate them](/docs/admin/federation/)

 ## Scope of a single cluster